Looking for a Credit Repair Company? Here are 4 Red Flags to Avoid Getting Scammed.

 1. Check BBB ratings and online reviews.

-Much like finding a restaurant, you’re going to want to use online reviews when determining which credit repair company to reach out to.
-Odds are if they’ve been scamming people, at least some of those people have been speaking up online.
+Much like finding a restaurant, use online reviews to determine which credit repair companies are reputable.
+Odds are if they’ve been scamming people, at least some of those people have related their experiences online.

 “Once you know what you are up against, look at your repair assistance options,” Lavelle told us.
 “Make use of the Better Business Bureau’s search feature for your community and nationally.
 Check for the highest ratings, and then look at their complaints and conflict resolution documentation.